hmrc/advance-valuation-rulings-performance-tests/README.md

 ### WARNING :warning:

 Do **NOT** run a full performance test against staging from your local machine.
-Please [implement a new performance test job](https://confluence.tools.tax.service.gov.uk/display/DTRG/Practical+guide+to+performance+testing+a+digital+service#Practicalguidetoperformancetestingadigitalservice-SettingupabuildonJenkinstorunagainsttheStagingenvironment) and execute your job from the dashboard in [Performance Jenkins](https://performance.tools.staging.tax.service.gov.uk).

 ## Tests